 I recently updated my phone to the Samsung Galaxy S10.
 By doing so I freed up a ton of space.
-With this new found storage, I went looking for some new travel apps.
+With this newfound storage, I went looking for some new travel apps.
 I found some fun ones.
 Here are a few I like.

 Also, I find it to be a useful tool for keeping all my travel details in one place.
 I’ve also linked Bill to my account so I can figure out where he will be and when.

 Journey is a fun travel app with tons of functionality.
 I get the impression with this one that it was originally designed to be a personal coach and journal.
 It still has those features but also has functions well suited to travel.
-It is a travel journal that allows you to geotag your entries and places them on an atlas.
+It is a travel journal that allows you to geotag your entries and place them on an atlas.
 You can create photo journal entries and it keeps your calendar as well.